Skip to main content

 restrictions on dealing with the assets of designated persons or entities

-travel bans on designated persons
+travel bans on listed persons

 Restrictions on the export or supply of certain goods